Front-end clients for AI image models

 - Apple Core ML — lowest RAM footprint, runs on the Neural Engine, but every model needs offline conversion via

 coremltools.
-Mochi Diffusion is the only mainstream consumer; this is why its model list lags everything else. - Custom Swift + Metal kernels — Draw Things sidesteps all of the above with its own implementation.
-Faster than MPS, broader coverage than CoreML, no install hoops; the price is closed source.
+Mochi Diffusion is the only mainstream consumer AFAIK. - Custom Swift + Metal kernels — Draw Things sidesteps all of this with its own implementation.
+Faster than MPS, broader coverage than CoreML, but locked in to a vendor and their assumptions.

-Rough sizing, to know which RAM column I am in: parameters × 2 bytes for fp16, plus the text encoder and VAE and a few GB of working overhead.
+Rough sizing, to know which RAM column we’re in: parameters × 2 bytes for fp16, plus the text encoder and VAE and a few GB of working overhead.
 FLUX.1 dev ≈ 24 GB + ~9 GB for the T5; SDXL ≈ 6.5 GB; FLUX.2 dev ≈ 64 GB.

 | Runtime | Cuts memory to fit? | Speed vs MPS | CivitAI LoRA stacking | Weights it requires |